 One of the most beneficial tactics to employ in your Facebook strategy is ads.

-Facebook’s ad platform is a cost-effective way to attract more customers to your website and make more sales year over year.
+Facebook’s ad platform is a cost-effective way to attract more customers to your website and drive more sales year over year.

 The platform is simple to use and allows you to target users based on location, demographics, and more.
 The granular nature of Facebook ads means that you’ll only receive clicks from users who are truly interested in your products, which is one of the reasons it’s so cost-effective.